-Sometimes a course of nonsteroidal anti-inflammatory drugs (NSAIDs) alone such as Ibuprofen can help to reduce inflammation so that the symptoms disappear.
+Sometimes a course of nonsteroidal anti-inflammatory drugs (NSAIDs) alone such as Ibuprofen can help to reduce inflammation so that the symptoms of a trapped nerve disappear.
 With more stubborn cases where medication alone cannot alleviate symptoms, treatment by a chartered physiotherapist can help.

-Once the kinetic chain has been assessed and the affected area is identified, soft tissue mobilisation and spinal manipulation/mobilisation should alleviate the pain in the short term.
+Once the kinetic chain has been assessed and the affected area is identified, soft tissue mobilisation and spinal manipulation/mobilisation should alleviate the pain from the trapped nerve in the short term.
 The mechanism by which this works is not fully understood but current thinking is that it produces a temporary neurophysiological change in the tissue.
 Daily spinal mobility exercises can maintain improvements in between physiotherapy sessions with strength training used for treating the more chronic cases to improve the athlete’s ability to maintain proper form and avoid provocative positions.
 Many athletes can continue training with a modified training plan as total rest is rarely advised as treatment for a trapped nerve.

 The bottom line is that while most people make a full recovery from a trapped nerve with Mother Nature alone, some need medication to treat the problem and help them, while others need therapists to alleviate the nerve pain.

 Denis Murphy is a chartered physiotherapist and the founder of Physio4Richmond serving South West London.
 He is also a member of doctify.co.uk